cloud-1400-project/project/README.md

 <a id="po"></a>
 ## Project Overview
 ---
-First of all, you will be introduced to the fundamentals of the Go programming language, so that you have the necessary skills for developing a simple micro-service.
+First of all, you will be introduced to the fundamentals of the Go programming language, so that you possess the necessary skills for developing a simple micro-service.
 Then, you'll be given access to two fully implemented micro-services, which you'll add a third to, and their documentations.
-After you've familiarized yourselves with these micro-services, you'll develop a third micro-service that will complete their function.
+After you've familiarized yourselves with these micro-services, you'll develop a third that will complete their function.
 Finally, by utilizing docker-compose, you'll bring up the whole system, comprising databases, the two given micro-services, and your own service.

 ---
 <a id="ms"></a>